richardgaywood/paydata.org/content/houserules/gear/firearms_accessories.md

 Other mods:

 * Suppressor: -1 DV to weapon, -4 dice pool to anyone attempting to notice the shot or locate the firer.
 Complex Action to attach or remove.
-	* DNI: By electronically moving the baffles, firer can choose whether to use the suppressor or not on each individual shot, without having to attach/remove it.
+	* DNI: By electronically moving the suppressing baffles, firer can choose whether to use the suppressor or not on each individual shot, without having to attach/remove it.
 * Airbust link: reduces scatter of launched greande by 2m/hit instead of 1m/hit.
 Does not function without DNI.

 ## Smartguns